-Unlike service animals, assistive animals are not allowed to accompany persons with disabilities in all public areas of Augusta University.
-In accordance with U.S. Department of Housing and Urban Development regulations, assistive animals may reside in University Housing, including accompanying such individual in all public or common use areas of University Housing, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing.
-Before an assistive animal can move into University Housing with a person with a disability, a request must be submitted to Augusta University's Department of Testing and Disability Services and approval must be granted (preferably at least 30 days prior to move in).
-All students requesting an assistive animal must register with Testing and Disability Services and submit documentation from a licensed physician or mental health professional that meets the assistive animal documentation criteria, to provide sufficient information to determine:
+Unlike service animals, support animals are generally not allowed to accompany persons with disabilities in all public areas of Augusta University.
+In accordance with U.S. Department of Housing and Urban Development regulations, support animals may reside in University Housing, including accompanying such individual in all public or common use areas of University Housing, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing.
+Before a support animal can move into University Housing with a person with a disability, a request must be submitted to Augusta University's Department of Testing and Disability Services and approval must be granted (preferably at least 30 days prior to move in).
+If the disability is not obvious, Testing and Disability Services may require documentation from a licensed physician or mental health professional, to provide sufficient information to determine:

-- That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and - That the assistive animal may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing (i.e., that the animal would provide) - Emotional support or other assistance that would ameliorate one or more symptoms or effects of the disability).
+- That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and - That the support animal may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing (i.e., that the animal would provide) - Emotional support or other assistance that would ameliorate one or more symptoms or effects of the disability).

-While assistive animals are generally not allowed indoors on Augusta University's campus other than in University Housing, people with disabilities may request approval from the Department of Testing and Disability Services to have assistive animal accompany them to other campus areas.
-Such requests will be considered on a case-by-case basis, consistent with applicable laws and processes normally followed for reasonable accommodations.
+While support animals are generally not allowed indoors on Augusta University's campus other than in University Housing, people with disabilities may request approval from the Department of Testing and Disability Services to have support animal accompany them to other campus areas.
+Such requests will be considered on a case-by-case basis consistent with applicable laws.